deimie/ghPortfolio/_posts/2024-10-16-building-homelab-pt9.md

 categories: Homelab
 ---

-For this part of building the homelab, we will be installing a SIEM on our security VLAN.
+We will go through the process of installing a SIEM and configuring it to listen to network traffic.

 ## Security Onion
 ### Installation